Both Liquid and Heated Tobacco E-Cigarettes Targeted

 Strong Public Health Measures Amid Surge in Youth Vaping

 The Vietnamese government has implemented a complete ban on the use of electronic cigarettes and has introduced strict fines for violations.
-According to local media such as VN Express on January 1, the government will impose fines of 3 million to 5 million dong (approximately 160,000 to 270,000 won) on users of both liquid and heated tobacco-type e-cigarettes, and any products found will be confiscated and destroyed.
+According to local media such as VN Express on January 1, the government will impose fines of 3 million to 5 million dong (approximately 160,000 to 270,000 won) on users of both liquid and heated tobacco e-cigarettes.
+Any products found will be confiscated and destroyed.

-In addition, owners of facilities that allow or manage e-cigarette smoking will be fined 5 million to 10 million dong (approximately 270,000 to 550,000 won), and in the case of companies or organizations, the fine can increase up to 20 million dong (about 1.1 million won).
-This measure was introduced in response to a sharp rise in e-cigarette use, especially among teenagers and young adults, which has increased public health risks.
+Additionally, owners of facilities that allow or manage e-cigarette smoking will face fines of 5 million to 10 million dong (approximately 270,000 to 550,000 won), and for companies or organizations, the fines can increase up to 20 million dong (approximately 1.1 million won).
+This measure was introduced in response to a sharp rise in e-cigarette use among youth and young adults, which has heightened public health risks.

 The South Korea Smoking Cessation Advertisement Records Exhibition held in 2022 at the Seoul Metro Museum inside Gyeongbokgung Station, Jongno-gu, Seoul.

-The Vietnamese Ministry of Health has warned that e-cigarettes contain not only nicotine but also heavy metals, volatile organic compounds, and potentially carcinogenic substances, posing serious health risks.
-As a result, in November of last year, the National Assembly passed a bill banning the production, import, sale, and use of e-cigarettes, and this latest measure establishes specific penalties.
+The Vietnamese Ministry of Health has warned that e-cigarettes can cause serious health damage, as they contain not only nicotine but also heavy metals, volatile organic compounds, and potentially carcinogenic substances.
+In line with this, the National Assembly passed a law in November last year banning the production, import, sale, and use of e-cigarettes, and the government has now established specific penalties for violations.

-Southeast Asian countries are also strengthening similar measures.
-In Singapore, if e-cigarettes contain narcotic substances such as anesthetics, offenders can face up to 20 years in prison and 15 strokes of the cane, and even regular e-cigarette users can face criminal charges for repeated violations.
-Malaysia also plans to implement a full ban on e-cigarettes by the end of this year.
+Other Southeast Asian countries are also strengthening similar measures.
+In Singapore, if e-cigarettes contain narcotics or drug substances, offenders can face up to 20 years in prison and 15 strokes of the cane.
+Even ordinary e-cigarette users may face criminal penalties for repeated violations.
+Malaysia also plans to implement a complete ban on e-cigarettes by the end of this year.

-Through this new law, the Vietnamese government aims to protect public health, including that of young people, and to block the illegal distribution of e-cigarettes at the same time.
+Through this new regulation, the Vietnamese government aims to protect public health, including that of young people, and to block the illegal distribution of e-cigarettes.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.